 Take your weight in pounds and multiply by 20.
 That’s how many calories you’ll eat (and track) each day.

-Take your bodyweight in pounds and eat one gram of protein per one pound of bodyweight.
+Take your body weight in pounds and eat one gram of protein per one pound of bodyweight.
+Research has consistently shown /0.82g/1lb -1g/1lb bodyweight to be ideal for body composition.

 After two or three weeks, increase calories by 200 (by eating a banana and shake, for example) if you’re not adding weight.
 If you’re starting to gain slowly, stay the course.